IceMajor2/icemajor2/README.md

   You can read more about this project in its [README](https://github.com/IceMajor2/Alkolicznik/blob/main/README.md) file.
   If you want to just see it in action, [click here](https://alkolicznik.alwaysdata.net/) to access a live demo.

+* _(Work in progress)_ [**Micro-blog**](https://github.com/IceMajor2/micro-blog).
+While still in-development, I could give a succint description of a thought process behind it.

+  I've been wondering about having a place on the Internet where I could explain - to others as well as to myself - various problems from the programming world.
+A blog, if you will.
+  That place could also be used as somewhat of a diary: to document my learning journey.
+Obviously, I could not just use some random template available on the web, I had to create it myself!

+  From a technical point of view, this application is my first-more-serious take on **microservices**, **mocks** or **OAuth 2.0**.

 ### What's next?
 Just as previously I've realized I should make something bigger by myself, now I realize my shortcomings in working with other people.